benjystanton/benjystanton.github.io/about.md

 ---

-My name is Benjy Stanton and I’m a User Experience designer at the Office for National Statistics.
+My name is Benjy Stanton and I'm one of the lead user experience designers at the Office for National Statistics (ONS).
 I'm part of the [digital publishing team](https://blog.ons.digital/).

 Previously, I was at [Leadin](http://leadin.co.uk/), a service design agency in Swansea.